informatics-isi-edu/hatrac/REST-API.md

-1. If the full path denotes an existing object, the PUT request MUST denote a request to update the content of the existing object, regardless of what `Content-Type` and content is present.
+1. If the full path denotes an existing object, the PUT request MUST denote a request to update the content of the existing object, regardless of what `Content-Type` is present.
-1. If `Content-Type` is any value other than `application/json`, the PUT request MUST denote a request to create a new object with the specified content.
-1. If `Content-Type` is `application/json` **and** the input JSON content contains the field `hatrac-namspace` with value `true`, the PUT request MUST denote a request to create a new nested namespace.
+1. If `Content-Type` is `application/x-hatrac-namespace`, the PUT request MUST denote a request to create a new nested namespace.
 1. Any other PUT request not matching the above is considered an object creation request.

 This set of rules makes it simple to create any common object or namespace.
-In the degenerate case where one wishes to create an object with a JSON content that looks exactly like a namespace request input, the solution is to first create an empty object and then immediately update its content with the desired JSON content.
-We feel that this is a reasonable trade-off for
+In the degenerate case where one wishes to create an object with content that looks exactly like a namespace request input, the solution is to first create an empty object (e.g. with `Content-Type: text/plan`) and then immediately update its content with the desired content.

 ### Object Retrieval